kssh18/Git-practise/README.md

 5. Pushing the changes to the remote repo

-    - Once commited, push changes to remote repo using git push
+    - Once commited, push changes to remote repo using git push.

     - Now that you have pushed you will be prompted to enter you GitHub username and password.